RicoJia/ricojia.github.io/_posts/2024/2024-05-09-Opencv-PCL-PCD-tools.markdown

 std::cout<<"image size: "<<img.size<<std::endl;
 rows = s.height;
 cols = s.width;

+image.step;     // get number of bytes from the start of one row to the start of next row
 ```

 - Opencv indexing has `row` coming before `col`: `image.at<cv::Vec3b>(row, col)`